jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Order Details window, the Download receipt link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image265.png "Order Details window")

-35. Click on the Download receipt link to see the receipt.
+35. Click on the Download receipt link to see the receipt

 36. Return to the Logic app and you should see all green check marks for each step.
 If not, click the yellow status icon to find out details.